Taxes on Flipping Canadian Real Estate – Capital Gains vs. Business Income

 When there is change in use of real estate (ex. from income-producing to personal-use), a deemed disposition occurs at fair market value (FMV).
 This can result in a capital gain (i.e. FMV less Adjusted Cost Base).
 However, in certain situations, an election under subsection 45(3) can be made to defer the capital gain by reporting … Continue reading When a rental property is converted into a principal residence, are there any tax implications?

 By filling form NR6 with the CRA, your agent/tenant will only withhold 25% of the net amount of your monthly rent, versus 25% of the gross amount of your monthly rent.
 The NR6 form should be filed at the end of the year for the following year.
-For example, if your tenant pays you $3,000 … Continue reading I’m a non-resident owning rental property in Canada.
-I’m confused between the NR4 slip, and NR6 form.
+For example, if your tenant pays you $3,000 … Continue reading Confused between NR4 slip and NR6 form for rental property?

 Pin It on Pinterest